-Clean TeQ will operate shuttle buses to transport the majority of employees to and from the mine site during construction and operational phases of the Project, to minimise the number of employee movements (and associated road traffic noise) and reduce driver fatigue.
+SEM will operate shuttle buses to transport the majority of employees to and from the mine site during the construction phase of the Project, to minimise the number of employee movements (and associated road traffic noise) and reduce driver fatigue.
 During construction, shuttle buses will operate between the accommodation camp and the mine site, as well as between the mine site and Condobolin, Parkes and Forbes.
-Shuttle buses will continue to operate between the mine site and Condobolin, Parkes and Forbes during the operational phase of the Project.